replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 #### Solution

 These warnings do not necessarily mean that the restore itself failed.
 The endpoints likely do exist as they are created by Kubernetes when the related Service resources were restored.
-However, to prevent encountering these warnings, use Velero version 1.10.2 or earlier.
+This issue is resolved in Velero versions 1.11.1 and 1.12.0.